amartincolby/Rust-Quick-Guide/README.md

     The primary difference is that Axum uses a third-party middleware library called Tower, whereas Actix relies on its own middleware system.
-Axum's experience is slightly more elegant, while Actix has slightly better performance.
+Axum's experience, especially when it comes to boilerplate, is slightly more elegant, while Actix has slightly better performance.
 You could pick one at random.
-I somewhat prefer Actix since its middleware style has a request passing experience similar to frameworks like Express in Node or Fiber in Go. */
+I choose Actix simply because I had past experience. */

     /*** Note On Running This Section ***/